HackFEVM-SPNDAO/.github/profile/README.md

 - Deploy Gnosis Safe on FEVM and build out the UI.
 - Fork the voting contracts from snapshot.org and build on-chain voting on FEVM.
 - Make the metadata of the membership SBT upgradeable and enable stacking more data contributions from holders.
-- Leverage confidential computing infrastructure, and set up data warehouse that stores and encrypt the combined data.
+- Leverage confidential computing infrastructure, and set up data warehouse that stores and encrypts the combined data.

 ## Team